 A second measure of effectiveness is engagement coverage.
 We did not have sufficient staff to perform audit or agreed-upon procedures engagements of each State agency for fiscal year ending June 30, 2011.
-Our contract with the South Carolina Department of Health and Human Services requires the Office to perform an agreed-upon procedures engagement of each Medicaid provider once every four years.
-In fiscal year 2010-11 we provided coverage over 23 percent of the nursing home providers.
+Additionally, our contract with the South Carolina Department of Health and Human Services requires the Office of the State Auditor to perform an agreed-upon procedures engagement of each Medicaid provider once every four years.
+In fiscal year 2011-12 we provided coverage of approximately 11 percent of the nursing home providers.
+Staffing shortfalls also affected the effectiveness of the Court program because staff members were reassigned to the Statewide Single Audit for six months.